-One of the most basic preparedness items is a generator.
-They do a great job for short-term power outage situations and many people have them.
-What many people ignore however is generator maintenance – which is crucial in order to be assured that during the next power outage, it will be ready to run.
-Imagine firing up your generator in the middle a winter snow storm only to discover it doesn’t start?!
+However many of these same people ignore (or don’t know about) generator maintenance.
+It’s crucial.
+Be assured that during the next power outage, your generator will be ready to run.
+Imagine firing up your generator in the middle of a wintery snow storm (or the aftermath of any grid-down situation) only to discover it doesn’t start?!

-One solution to this problem is to remember to shut off the fuel valve while the generator is still running, and let the generator run itself out from fuel starvation (which will probably take a minute).
-Since the valve isolates the gas tank from the carburetor, once the generator uses up that remaining fuel you will know that the delivery system and carburetor is cleared of all fuel and that there is nothing left to gum up the works over time.
+One solution to this problem is this: Remember to shut off the fuel valve while the generator is still running, and let the generator run itself out from fuel starvation (which will probably take a minute).
+Since the fuel shutoff valve isolates the gas tank from the carburetor, once the generator uses up that remaining fuel you will know that the delivery system and carburetor is cleared of all fuel — nothing left to gum up the works over time.

 Fuel Additive (Stabilizer)

-Another solution (to fuel shelf life) is to add a gasoline fuel stabilizer additive that extends the fuel life up to a year or more.
-This will also inhibit the fuel from gumming up when it’s sitting idle in your generator.
+A solution to increase fuel shelf life: Gasoline fuel stabilizer / additive.
+It will extend fuel life up to a year or more.
+This will also inhibit the fuel from gumming up inside the carburetor when it’s sitting idle in your generator.
 There are two commonly used fuel stabilizers, both of which work well.

-It is also a good idea to operate the generator engine until is reaches normal operating temperature.
-Water is created during the combustion process and if a generator is started and then shut down while the engine is still cold, the moisture remains in the cylinder and valve areas, promoting corrosion.
+It is also a good idea to operate the generator engine at least until is reaches normal operating temperature.
+Water is created during the combustion process.
+When a generator is started and then shut down while the engine is still cold, the moisture remains in the cylinder and valve areas.
+This promotes corrosion.
 If the engine is warm when it is shut down, most of the moisture evaporates before the engine cools down.

 Check The Oil Level